thequantumturtle/2023-GenerativeAIForQuantum/_site/README.md

-# Generative AI for Qauntum Computing and Machine Learning Software Implementations
+# Generative AI for Quantum Computing and Machine Learning Software Implementations
 Quantum and Generative AI Class at CMU Summer 2023